 The financial performance framework would also be clearer if it explicitly defined the sources of financial data that will form the evidence base for ongoing and renewal evaluation.
 The Commission explained that the charter contract "requires quarterly school self-reported financial statements, followed by an annual audit from a licensed auditor" (PERF, p.
 105).
 The assumption is that the financial statements and annual audit act as sources of financial data for the financial performance standards, but neither the charter contract nor the financial performance framework explicitly define them as such.
 The Commission also noted that it reviews and monitors documents submitted for reimbursement by federal funds and uses the processing of payroll and the availability of funds in school accounts as additional information sources of financial data (PERF, p.
 105-106).
-Again, neither the charter contract nor the financial data (PERF, p.
-105-106).
-Again, neither the charter contract nor the financial data (PERF, p.
-105-106).
-Again, neither the charter contract nor the financial data (PERF, p.
-105-106).
-Again, neither the charter contract nor the financial data (PERF, p.
-105-106).
-Again, neither the charter contract nor the financial data (PERF, p.
-105-106).
-Again, neither the charter contract nor the financial data (PERF, p.
-105-106).
-Again, neither the charter contract nor the financial data (PERF, p.
-105-106).
+Again, neither the charter contract nor the financial performance framework define these as sources of financial data for the financial performance standards.